Skip to main content

 Edit in the Built-in Timeline

-Once recording stops, ScreenBuddy opens the recording in its built-in editor.
-Trim clips, add zoom effects at specific moments, drop in annotations, and apply one of 18 gradient backgrounds to frame your content.
+After recording stops, ScreenBuddy opens the clip in its built-in editor.
+Trim sections, add zoom effects at specific keyframe moments (1.25x to 5x magnification), drop in annotations, and apply gradient backgrounds.

 4